nickzoic/nick.zoic.org/art/waveshare-imx577-camera-python/index.md

 ### Zoom in LinuxPy

-Zoom seems to be a value from 0 to 60, it's not clear what it actually means.
+Zoom seems to be a value from 0 to 60, with '0' meaning to zoom out as far as possible and '60' meaning to zoom in until image pixels are 1:1 with sensor pixels.

 ```
 from linuxpy.video.device import Device, VideoCapture